 In addition to the significant amount of tourism-related mass transportation that occurs during the summer, public transit also has a presence in the planning area.
-Public transit services from elsewhere in the Borough converge and circulate around the Downtown District relatively frequently, entering and leaving via Willoughby Avenue.
-Transfers between Douglas and Valley bus services also occurs in the downtown.
+City buses from elsewhere in the Borough converge and circulate around the Downtown District relatively frequently, entering and leaving via Willoughby Avenue.

 In the last 20 years, a number of downtown streets (Main Street, Seward Street, South Franklin Street, and Front Street) have been reconstructed and demonstrate a commitment toward more pedestrian-friendly facilities.
-The incorporation of bump-outs, colors and textures, and in some places vegetation, and street furniture into street design provides cues to vehicle drivers that they are in a pedestrian-orientated environment and they should drive accordingly.
+The incorporation of bump-outs, colors and textures, and in some places vegetation and street furniture into street design provides cues to vehicle drivers that they are in a pedestrian-orientated environment and they should drive accordingly.
 An ideally designed street should not need to rely on a posted speed limit alone to ensure adherence to speed limits, and it follows that a street should be designed to reflect the context of the surrounding land uses it serves.